Author: Cassie Gasaway

 To boost your store’s security to prevent theft, lock up valuables, install a security system, and rearrange your shop to form a bottleneck at the entrance.
 Also buy insurance that protects you from theft and other hazards, such as accidental injuries.
 Save for maintenance issues like broken pipes and windows, or heating and air-conditioning breakdowns.
 Customers will avoid your store if they know it struggles to maintain a comfortable environment.
 By preparing for emergencies, you help your business stay afloat.
 Read the ATA article “Is Your Business Prepared for Emergencies?” to learn more.

-Having a clean and organized store will encourage customers to stay longer because they won't be overwhelmed.
-Photo Credit: ATA
+A clean and organized store will encourage customers to stay longer because they won't be overwhelmed.
+Photo Credit: Cintas

 Clean Up and Organize